fakerybakery/OpenF5-TTS/README.md

 ## License

 Scripts are licensed under MIT.
 Model is licensed under CC-BY 4.0 - you can use it commercially.
+No restrictions are placed on usage of model outputs - no attribution is required